Commissioner's priority: Antisocial behaviour

 Getting help with antisocial behaviour

-Reporting to police and your local authority - Information on how to report ASB to the police or your council is available online at www.dc.police.uk/reportasb.
+Information on how to report ASB to the police is available here.

 Community trigger - If you (or others) have reported an incident three or more times within a six-month period and not received a satisfactory response, you can activate the Community Trigger (also known as ASB Case Review) through your local authority.
 Information on how to activate the trigger can be found here.